 When you’re trying to bring talented people to your team, making a good first impression is always essential.
 The best candidates will always be looking for job postings that stand out and speak to them.
 Usually, the ones that aren’t too appealing on first sight end up being skipped over and ignored.
+That’s why it’s important to know how to write a job posting before the search officially starts.

-That’s why you need to really take the time to create strong job postings if you are looking to attract top-tier talent.
+You need to really take the time to create strong job postings if you are looking to attract top-tier talent.
 Of course, creating the perfect job posting is not an exact science, and no recruitment process is ever foolproof.

 But there are things that you can do that will surely make your postings more appealing and interesting to prospective employees.

 Knowing how to write a job posting requires a lot of restraint.
 There are probably tons of things that you want to include in it, but you need to really limit yourself so that the job ad doesn’t end up being incredibly long and full of filler.

 On the other side of the coin, it shouldn’t be too brief either.
 One thing that should be fairly brief is the description of the actual job.
 Keep it to two or three sentences.
 There’s no need to list every single responsibility that the candidate could eventually end up having.

 When listing the minimum qualifications, you should be thorough.
 This will help dissuade people who are under-qualified from sending a resume and just “taking a stab at it.”

 However, when you are putting together the “preferred” requirements, that’s where you might want to go easy.
 Demanding too much could potentially lose you some excellent candidates.

 And don’t forget to always end your job posting with a direct and interesting call to action, letting potential candidates know why they should want to work for you.

 Excellent candidates are not only interested in the type of company they are going to be working for, they also want to know the type of people they are going to working with.
 If you have awesome employees who have degrees from top universities and experience in huge companies, why not flaunt it?